in2code-de/lux/Documentation/Technical/Editors/Index.md

 This means, that if an editor needs access to all LUX data, ensure that this editor has reading access to all root pages.

+## Access to categories

+Basically there are three different category types that are used in LUX:

+* Category Scoring is calculated on page access or downloads
+* Company Categories are used to segment companies (Wiredmind integration into LUX)
+* Workflow Categories are used to group workflows for a better management (Part of LUXenterprise)

+Take care that your editors have reading access to the page where relevant categories are stored.

 ## Storage PID for linklistener, shortener and utm generator records

 Since version 35.0.0 you can define where to store those types of records depending on the backend user.
 There is now